vishwajeetvc/Shortify/README.md

-# A Service that short your big urls.
+# A Service that make your big urls tiny.
 - Created in MERN Stack.
 - New term Learned - CORS, Mongoose { schema, Model }, Status Code, ...etc
 - Created By Vishwajeet Kumar.